About the BBAC

 Mission Statement: The BBAC connects people of all ages and abilities with visual arts education, exhibitions, and other creative experiences.

-The BBAC is grateful to the Michigan Council for the Arts and Cultural Affairs for their support.
+The BBAC is grateful to the MICHIGAN ARTS AND CULTURE COUNCIL for their support.